mehtabmahir/CSCI331Group3/SQL/Mehtab_FinalProject_Report.md

 To prepare for normalization, I flattened the core sales data from the original schema into a single staging table.

 Using SSMS, I browsed the `PrestigeCars` database in Object Explorer and expanded the `Tables` node under the `Data` schema.
 To gather all column names and inspect structure, I right-clicked on the `Tables` folder and selected **"Script All Tables as → CREATE To → New Query Editor Window"**.
-This generated a full SQL script of every table's definition, which helped me verify field names and data types.
+This generated a full SQL script of every table's definition, which I used to verify field names and data types.

-Additionally, I previewed each table's data with `SELECT TOP * FROM [Data].[TableName]` queries to understand relationships and join keys like `CustomerID`, `ModelID`, and `StockID`.

 Once confident in the structure, I created the flattened output using the following script: